 I "Incomplete."
 Students who, for unavoidable and verifiable reasons due to serious illness, family emergency, or military service, are unable to complete the course requirements may request, before the end of the course, that the instructor assign a grade of "I" (incomplete).
 A grade of "I" will not be assigned unless the student submits to the Registrar an Incomplete Grade Form signed by the student and the instructor.
 The student must complete the course requirements according to a schedule developed by the instructor.
-An "I" grade must be changed by the instructor by the seventh Friday of the following semester.
-Please consult the Academic Calendar for the specific date each semester.
+An "I" grade must be changed by the instructor by 5pm of the first Friday of the following session.
+Please consult the Academic Calendar for the specific date each session.
+Students may appeal to the Office of Academic Affairs to extend the deadline.
 This deadline may be extended for military personnel.